 Primary education in the US is a monopoly.
 It’s a public sector monopoly with very little competition. …With higher education, at least there’s competition, but it’s a government-sponsored cartel.
 The structure of the cartel is accreditation and student loans, both of which are run by the government.
 So you have exactly the effects at the higher education level you’d expect to see from a cartel, which is the facade of competition but not really.
 The higher education market in the US, the traditional one, can’t adapt to increased demand.
 Any increase in money is just wealth transfers to the owners of these institutions.
 Many of which are the government.
 And therefore you get the student loan crisis, massive inequality, and the fact that there are only so many kids who can get a top-quality college education, and everyone else is confined to lower-quality schools.
 New technologies tend to vaporize on impact with those institutions. …Of course they don’t want to adopt new technology.
 It’s antithetical to the philosophy.

 Andreessen doesn’t seem to have studied education very much.
 First of all, primary education is not a monopoly because it isn’t run by one federal system.
 Primary education is run by over 13,000 different independent local school districts that compete with each other for students.
 One of the most important concerns for parents in choosing where to live is to go to a place near a good school which creates a competition process known as Tiebout choice.
 Even in a rural area like Bluffton Ohio (population 4,000) where I live, I know many families who have moved here from nearby towns solely because they prefer Bluffton’s schools.
 I also know parents who drive their kids to another town to go to school.
-In urban areas there are many more options for choice and thus more competition.
+In urban areas there are many more options for choice and thus more competition than in rural areas like Bluffton.
 Economist Caroline Hoxby has empirically shown that metropolitan areas like Boston there are dozens of different school systems that compete with each other within a 30-minute commute and she argues that this competition does indeed increase school quality relative to more monolithic school systems like Miami’s.

 Secondly, there are over 30,000 private schools in the US which serve about 10% of primary school children.
 They compete intensely for the 5 million students they serve.
 Plus, there are nearly 2 million homeschooled students.
 What accounts for Andreessen’s business failure to appeal to this enormous market?
-He can’t blame a government monopoly here, but his failure is just as big.
+He can’t blame a government monopoly here, but his failure is still big.